 Comprehensive income (loss) is defined as the change in equity during a period from transactions and other events and circumstances from nonowner sources.
-The Company is required to record all components of comprehensive loss in the consolidated financial statements in the period in which they are recognized.
+The Company is required to record all components of comprehensive income (loss) in the consolidated financial statements in the period in which they are recognized.
 Net income (loss) and other comprehensive income (loss), net of their related tax effect, arrived at a comprehensive income (loss).
-For the three and six months ended June 30, 2016, the comprehensive income (loss) was equal to the net income (loss).
+For the three and nine months ended September 30, 2016, the comprehensive income (loss) was equal to the net income (loss).